Domenic Troiano: Early career

+Bush, James Gang, and the Guess Who

-In 1970, Troiano appeared on Axe, a solo album by The Guess Who guitarist Randy Bachman, and collaborated with The Guess Who on an aborted movie soundtrack.
+In 1970, Troiano appeared on Axe, a solo album by the Guess Who guitarist Randy Bachman, and collaborated with the Guess Who on an aborted movie soundtrack.
 This was the beginning of Troiano's association with that band, which he would join several years later.
-Troiano then announced a solo album, but before it was completed he joined James Gang in 1972, replacing the departed Joe Walsh.
+Troiano then announced a solo album, but before it was completed he joined James Gang in 1972, replacing Joe Walsh.
 He appeared on the albums Straight Shooter and Passin' Thru, both released in 1972, but those albums failed to attain the popularity that the band had enjoyed before Walsh's departure.
 While with James Gang, Troiano released his self-titled debut solo album in which he also sang lead vocals; this was his third overall album in 1972.
 This was followed by his second solo album Tricky in 1973, displaying a jazz rock sound.
 Troiano left James Gang in 1973, to be replaced by Tommy Bolin.

-Troiano next joined The Guess Who in 1974, replacing departed guitarists Kurt Winter and Donnie McDougall, and becoming one of the group's primary songwriters in conjunction with leader Burton Cummings.
-Having grown up in Toronto, Troiano was the first member of The Guess Who not to hail from Winnipeg.
-He appeared on the albums Flavours and Power in the Music, which were noted for moving The Guess Who into jazz rock due to Troiano's songwriting influence.
+Troiano next joined the Guess Who in 1974, replacing departed guitarists Kurt Winter and Donnie McDougall, and becoming one of the group's primary songwriters in conjunction with leader Burton Cummings.
+Having grown up in Toronto, Troiano was the first member of the Guess Who not to hail from Winnipeg.
+He appeared on the albums Flavours and Power in the Music, which were noted for moving the Guess Who into jazz rock due to Troiano's songwriting influence.
 Cummings was unhappy with this new sound, and disbanded the long-running group in 1975.

+Later career

 Troiano then resumed his solo career, releasing three more solo albums by 1979.
 His 1979 song "We All Need Love" became a substantial hit in Europe when it was covered by Eurodance group Double You in 1992.
 Meanwhile, Troiano formed another new band called Black Market, which released one album in 1981.
 Troiano then turned to soundtrack work for film and television, and served as producer for other artists.
 He was inducted into the Canadian Music Hall of Fame in 1996.

+Death

 Troiano died from prostate cancer at age 59 on May 25, 2005.
 In his name, the Domenic Troiano Guitar Scholarship was established in 2006, and is now known as the Domenic Troiano Guitar Awards.
 He was also commemorated in a collection of music memorabilia at the Brunswick House pub and museum in Toronto.